-Until you have completed a training workshop, a mentored shift, and the other requirements outlined below, you are considered a Prospective Ranger.
+Until you have completed the training review, a fact to face training workshop, a mentored alpha shift and the other requirements outlined below, you are considered a Prospective Ranger.

 Prospective Rangers must be at least eighteen years of age or older, and must agree to the 11 Points of Rangering above.

-Prospective Rangers attend a training workshop in which you learn who the Jilakin Rock Rangers are, what role they play in the Blazing Swan community, and how best to serve the community's needs.
+Prospective Rangers attend a training workshop in which you learn who the Jilakin Rock Rangers are, what role they play in the Blazing Swan Community, and how best to serve the Community's needs.
 You will refine conflict mediation skills and get updates on information specific and relevant to the particular year.
 Returning Rangers must attend an annual returning Ranger workshop.

 Once you've signed up as a Prospective or Returning Ranger, you'll be added to the Ranger Reflux mailing list.
 Keep an eye out for these e-mails as they will have details on when and where the various training sessions are held, and how to sign up.
-Training is either available pre-burn as a workshop at the Swans Nest, or during the burn on-site for those who can't make it otherwise.
+Training is either available pre-burn as a workshop at a training facility, or during the burn on-site for those who can't make it otherwise.